The Karen Read trial: Acquitted of John O’Keefe's murder

 Background to the case

-The case is one of the most high-profile in recent Massachusetts history, not least because of the tangled web of evidence, the involvement of local and state police, and accusations of a possible cover-up.
+The case became one of the most high-profile in recent Massachusetts history, not least because of the tangled web of evidence, the involvement of local and state police, and accusations of a possible cover-up.

 Read’s first trial in 2024 ended in a mistrial in July 2024, due to a hung jury.
 Her second trial began in April 2025.